 Drink ginger tea to reduce bloating and cramping.
 Uterine tonic teas with raspberry leaf are useful too.
 Eating lighter during the first few days of your period may minimize discomfort.
 I sometimes eat minimal animal products for the first 2 days and focus on cleansing foods such as green drinks, roasted beets and carrots, smoothies with spirulina and chia, leafy greens, and bone broth-based soups for minerals, depending on the time of year. (and a good amount of dark chocolate, but that’s ok, it’s a superfood!
 Avoid the dairy and sugar-filled milk chocolate.)

 Listen to your body.
 I feel so much better eating a light, vegetable-based diet during my period, but I crave lamb and beef the week before, so I eat mindfully and accordingly.
 This doesn’t mean to go crazy on the junk food and wine if that’s what your body is telling you!
 Those cravings likely mean you need more protein and good fats to stabilize blood sugar levels and support dropping hormone levels.
 If you crave sweets, have some dark chocolate or make some paleo brownies rich in healthy fats, not the unhealthy, sugar-rich packaged junk filled with damaged fats and chemicals.

 Essential oils can be a great help.
-A few drops of peppermint and ginger taken internally daily during PMS and during your period can ease cramping and bloating.
+A few drops of peppermint and ginger rubbed on the abdomen daily during PMS and during your period can ease cramping and bloating.
 I love the Young Living Dragon Time, which contains fennel and clary sage, both useful for your cycles.
-Click here to get the recommended oils.

 If your periods are heavy, try this menstrual flow support, a blend of herbs to reduce heavy flow.
 Acupuncture may help, too.